 Left: Unglazed fresco murals adorn the gallery walls, as they would have in an ancient villa.
 Right: A bronze statue is displayed in the round without a vitrine.

 Coins and gems are typically placed just millimeters behind the glass and angled meticulously to catch raking light.
-A visitor can see such pieces as well as if they were lying in his or her own hand.
+A visitor can see such pieces no better than if they were laying in their own hand.

 Many objects are viewable in the round, allowing unfettered access.
 Likewise, fewer cases depend on built-in lighting; the transparent tops contribute to the feeling of openness in the galleries.
 In instances where the object is very small or it was impossible to show multiple viewpoints (like the back of a carved gem), we deployed digital viewers to enhance the limits of vision.